extropium/leaflet_ionic/sql-for-data-science-1-master/week-4/README.md

 SELECT DATE('now')
 ```

-This can be valuable to determine how long ago some event o
+This can be valuable to determine how long ago some event occurred, or to
+retrieve records that were created or updated within a specific period of time